-- Competitive residencies including Sports Medicine, Primary Spine Care, and Diagnostic Imaging.
+- Competitive residencies including Sports Medicine, Primary Spine, and Diagnostic Imaging.

 - SCU Health System is highly reputable and prepares students in an interprofessional environment.

-- Incomparable student experience with over 30 student clubs and organizations, a family-like environment, and access to all Southern California has to offer.
+- Incomparable student experience with over 30 student clubs and organizations and a family-like environment.

 Curriculum OverviewSCU’s Chiropractic curriculum is evidence-based, outcomes-focused, highly rigorous and academic.
 Since 1911, SCU has been a leader in innovative curricular design, incorporating lectures and laboratories in addition to a significant amount of additional means of instruction.
 One of LACC’s unique differentiators is our integrative approach to education and healthcare delivery.
 The combination of course design and clinical experience will equip you to change lives and turn your passion into a profession as a competent, caring, and practice-ready Doctor of Chiropractic.

 - Leading Diagnostics: Become proficient in cutting edge diagnostic methodology and practice on par with industry leading medical schools.
 Excellence in diagnostics, treatment, and technique aligns our mission to educate truly patient- centered and integrative healthcare practitioners.

 - Exceptional Rotations: Develop competence with a blend of rotations through a network of affiliated private practices and base clinics.
 Rotation partners include the Cal State, University of California, many other university health systems, and the largest free clinic in the country.

 - Unrivaled Residencies Advance your career with three prestigious post-doctoral programs including Sports Medicine and Diagnostic Imaging.
 Our own on-campus, highly recognized SCU Health System offers both hands-on experience and residency opportunities in an inter-professional environment.